-Saying goodbye to a Jersey Shore favorite after 33 years
+Saying goodbye to another NJ Shore favorite after 33 years

 When my kids were young, a perfect summer family night would involve some kind of beach activity during the day and then a trip to the Avon Pavilion for dinner.

 And sometimes over the years, my husband and I enjoyed a leisurely stroll on the boardwalk there, just the two of us, and then capped off the evening with a great meal at the Avon Pavilion.